 The two-day education programme includes national and international audiology experts, the majority of whom are addressing Congress for the first time.
 The programme develops the theme that the quality of a person's hearing affects all aspects of life, whether at work, in the family or in social and leisure situations.

 Sessions cover all aspects of practice.
 Chances for hands-on practical demonstration will be included alongside the usual variety of academic talks, workshops, and the exhibition.
-The poster presentations will this year be expanded to include innovations from researchers, industry and fellow-practitioners alongside those from students.

 Keynote presentations include: